brunolcarli/R2D2/README.md

 TOKEN=iuagdsucfdshgfujsfiukshdfiosgduyfhsiuhjfnsiudhfgs
 ```

-Engage your python virtual environment and install the reuirements
+Engage your python virtual environment and install the requirements

 ```
 make install